What to Pack for the Ride

 You must have a bike-mounted GPS (such as a Garmin) or a smartphone (iPhone or Android) -- vital for following our daily cycling routes with the digital files we will provide and help you load.

 Please note that Garmin does NOT offer a Bali map for its bike-mounted GPS units.
-If you are using a Garmin we will direct you to public (open source) maps for your GPS if you wish.
+If you are using a Garmin we will direct you to free public (open source) maps for your GPS if you wish.

 IF you are using your smartphone to see digital maps of the route each day (highly recommended), that can eat up a lot of battery power.
 Consider buying an additional phone battery pack like .
 (Other styles and brands are absolutely fine).